-Over four Olympic cycles (2000, 2004, 2008, 2012) the 49er evolved into a finely tuned boat that is nicely balanced in all conditions with a rig that is able to be adjusted for best performance in each windspeed and sea state.
+Over four Olympic cycles (2000, 2004, 2008, 2012) where you can view the results here.
+The 49er evolved into a finely tuned boat that is nicely balanced in all conditions with a rig that is able to be adjusted for best performance in each windspeed and sea state.

 The FX has the benefit of this evolution as well as new developments in skiff rig design to achieve a great set up very quickly.